 Overview of Online College Course Options

-While many colleges and universities offer full online programs that culminate in certificates or degrees, others may offer individual classes online.
+While many colleges and universities offer full online programs that culminate in certificates or degrees, others may offer individual online courses.
 Many schools offer a combination of the two, with some degree programs available fully online and other degree programs available through on-campus and distance learning, giving students options to learn on a schedule that fits their lives.
+Course content for online studies typically mirrors that found in on-campus classes.

 How Online Courses Work

 Colleges and universities that offer full programs and individual classes online typically deliver the class materials to students electronically.
-Students may receive lectures in text form via email, while others log in to a secure site to view professors delivering lectures on video.
+Students may receive lectures in text form via email, while others log in to a secure site to view professors deliver streaming lectures.
 Blackboard is a common electronic interface for transmitting course materials as well.
 Students log in to receive lessons and submit completed assignments for review.
 There are also opportunities for students to interact with fellow learners through email, discussion lists, chat rooms and discussion forums.

-Most college degree online courses and classes are semester or trimester based, in keeping with on-campus classes.
-Typically, courses offered online are not tied to a set schedule.
-Often students can obtain lessons and turn in assignments at their convenience.
-In some cases, an instructor might require one or two class participation activities online at a set time, like a group chat.
+Most online courses and classes are semester- or trimester-based, in keeping with on-campus classes.
+Students may be able to view lessons and turn in assignments at their convenience, though it's not always the case.
+An instructor might require one or two class participation activities online at a set time, like a group chat, or they may have set assignment due dates.
 Exams are usually mailed to the student.
 Students arrange for a proctor to monitor the exam, which is then mailed back to the professor for scoring by a pre-set date.

 Online college students may have the option of choosing a program of individual study or an alternative, known as cohort study.
 In cohort study, all students beginning a degree program at the same time move through the courses together.